Looking for prescription drug prices?

 Drug Manufacturer:IVAX PHARMACEUTICALS, INC.

-Common Uses:This medicine is a corticosteroid used to prevent or reduce the frequency and seriousness of asthma attacks.
-This medicine will NOT help to stop an asthma attack once one starts.
+Common Uses:This medicine is an inhaled corticosteroid used to prevent asthma symptoms.
+It will not stop an asthma attack once one has started.

 How to Use This Medicine:Follow the directions for using this medicine provided by your doctor.
-THIS MEDICINE MAY COME with an instruction leaflet.
-Ask your doctor, nurse, or pharmacist any questions that you may have before using this medicine.
+AN EXTRA PATIENT LEAFLET is available with this medicine.
+Talk to your pharmacist if you have questions about this information.
+INHALE THIS MEDICINE through the mouth.
 BEFORE USING THIS MEDICINE, be sure that the canister is properly inserted into the inhaler unit.
 YOU MUST PRIME THE INHALER before you use it for the first time.
 You must also prime the inhaler if it is not used for more than 10 days.
 To prime the inhaler, remove the plastic cap and spray the inhaler 2 times into the air away from your face and eyes.
-BE SURE you know how to use this medicine.
+TO USE A DOSE, remove the plastic cap and breathe out slowly and completely.
+Place the mouthpiece between your lips and try to rest your tongue flat, unless your doctor has told you otherwise.
 Your doctor may have told you to position the mouthpiece between your lips or to hold the inhaler 1 or 2 inches (2 or 3 centimeters) away from your open mouth or to use a special spacing device.
 EXHALE SLOWLY.
 AS YOU START TO TAKE A SLOW, DEEP BREATH, PRESS THE CANISTER AND MOUTHPIECE TOGETHER at exactly the same time to administer a dose of this medicine.
-Continue inhaling slowly and deeply and hold your breath for as long as comfortable, then exhale slowly through pursed lips or through your nose.
+Continue inhaling slowly and deeply, remove the inhaler away from your mouth, and hold your breath for about 10 seconds or for as long as comfortable, then exhale slowly through pursed lips or through your nose.
 If more than 1 inhalation is to be used, wait a few minutes and repeat the above process.
-If your doctor has instructed you to use a special spacing device, read the instruction leaflet.
-Ask your pharmacist if you have any questions.
-RINSE YOUR MOUTH OR GARGLE with water after using this medicine to prevent mouth sores or bad taste.
 KEEP THE SPRAY AWAY from your eyes.
+REPLACE THE MOUTH PIECE cover after each use.
+Clean the mouthpiece weekly with a clean, dry tissue or cloth.
+RINSE YOUR MOUTH with water after each use to prevent mouth or throat infections.
+DO NOT swallow the rinse water.
+Spit it out.
+DO NOT USE NEAR heat or an open flame.
+KEEP THE INHALER CLEAN and dry at all times.
+DO NOT wash the inhaler or put any part of it in water.
 THIS MEDICINE MAY HAVE A DOSE COUNTER to help you keep track of how many doses are left.
 If it does, you will see a black dot in the dose counter until this medicine has been primed 2 times.
 The dose counter will count down sprays in units of 2.
 Throw the medicine away when the dose counter has a "0" in it.
 It may no longer give the correct amount of medicine with each dose.
-STORE THIS MEDICINE at 77 degrees F (25 degrees C), away from heat, moisture, and light.
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+STORE THIS MEDICINE at room temperature away from heat, moisture, and light.
 Do not puncture, break, or burn container even if it appears empty.
-Do not use or store near heat or open flames.
 Never throw the container into a fire.
 Contents are under pressure.
 Do not expose to temperatures above 120 degrees F (40 degrees C).
 KEEP THIS MEDICINE out of the reach of children and away from pets.
+Continue to use this medicine even if you feel well.
+Do not miss any doses.
+Use this medicine on a regular schedule to get the most benefit from it.
 IF YOU MISS A DOSE OF THIS MEDICINE, use it as soon as possible, then go back to your regular dosing schedule.
-If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
+If it is almosttime for your next dose, skip the missed dose and go back to your regular dosing schedule.
 DO NOT use 2 doses at once.

-Possible Side Effects:SIDE EFFECTS that may occur while using this medicine include back pain; headache; dry mouth; hoarseness; nausea; runny nose; throat irritation; or upper respiratory tract infection.
+Possible Side Effects:SIDE EFFECTS that may occur while using this medicine include headache, sinus or throat irritation, or stuffy nose.
 If they continue or are bothersome, check with your doctor.
-CONTACT YOUR DOCTOR IMMEDIATELY if you experience fainting; severe dizziness; sudden weight loss; unusual weakness; vomiting; or white curd-like patches in the mouth.
+THIS MEDICINE MAY LOWER the ability of your body to fight infection.
+Avoid contact with people who have colds or infections.
+Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.
+THIS MEDICINE CAN CAUSE SEVERE BREATHING PROBLEMS right after you use a dose.
+Sometimes, this can be life-threatening.
+If this happens, use a rescue inhaler and seek medical care at once.
+Do not use any more doses of this medicine unless instructed by your doctor.
+CONTACT YOUR DOCTOR IMMEDIATELY if you experience fainting; new or worsening asthma symptoms (eg, chest tightness, increased wheezing or coughing); redness or white patches in the mouth or throat; severe dizziness; shortness of breath after using this medicine; sudden weight loss; unusual weakness; vision changes (eg, cloudy vision, decreased vision); or vomiting.
 AN ALLERGIC REACTION to this medicine is unlikely, but seek immediate medical attention if it occurs.
-Symptoms of an allergic reaction include rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue.
+Symptoms of an allergic reaction include rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, throat or tongue; unusual hoarseness.
 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Overdose:If overdose is suspected, contact your local poison control center or emergency room immediately.